weikailin/cs6222/5-auth.md

 given any pair $$(m, \sigma = m \oplus k)$$, it is trivial to recover $$k$$.
 However, the MAC is actually *Information-Theoretically* (and perfectly) secure when the adversary can not obtain any pair.
-Hence, it is called $$IT-MAC$$ and is used in some cryptographic protocols (which we don't have time to cover).
+Hence, it is called IT-MAC and is indeed used in some cryptographic protocols (which we don't have time to cover).

 Noticing that the above output of $$\Tag$$ is *uniformly* random,